jinyoungjo/academic-kickstart/content/publication/choi_jo_2023/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Leveraging linguistic signals to improve machine learning models for detecting ChatGPT usage on exams (in progress)"
+title: "Leveraging linguistic signals to improve machine learning models for detecting ChatGPT usage on exams (in progress; invited to be submitted as a book chapter)"
 subtitle: ''
 summary: ''
 authors: